UPDATED NOVEMBER 2020

-For the last several weeks, our crisis communications team has been inundated with messages relating to coronavirus (COVID-19).
+Since March 2020, the Furia Rubel crisis communications team and our clients have been inundated with news, work-related challenges, and the need for appropriate internal and external coronavirus (COVID-19) messages.
 As a resource to our readers, we have developed several draft messages for your business to use when dealing with coronavirus issues.
 These should be used as a starting point only, and customized based on your company’s needs.

-We will update this post in the days ahead and share additional messages or examples that have been posted publicly.
+We will update this post in the days and weeks ahead and share additional messages or examples that have been posted publicly.

 Gina Rubel and the Furia Rubel Team